Kevin Hagen: Acting roles

 Hagen played a Confederate renegade who kills James Stewart's son and daughter-in-law in the 1965 film Shenandoah.
 His most famous role was Doc Baker on Little House on the Prairie.

-Personal life
+Personal life and death

-Hagen was married to actress Susanne Cramer until her death in 1969.

 In 1992, Hagen moved to Grants Pass in southwestern Oregon where he performed in concerts, dinner theaters, and on stage in Medford, Ashland, and Grants Pass, including the one-man show A Playful Dose of Prairie Wisdom.

 In 2004, Hagen was diagnosed with esophageal cancer.
 He died on July 9, 2005, at his home in Grants Pass.
 Hagen was survived by his son, Kristopher, and his wife, Jan, whom he married in 1993.